-This Guide will provide you with the training how to use the Incident Responder Platform.
+This Guide will provide you with training on how to use the Incident Responder Platform.
 At the end of the training, you will have an understanding of how to use this platform and its functions.

 The Dashboard - how to navigate the layout, carry out tasks and administer your account.

 How to report and analyse phishing email attacks and take action at inbox level to prevent future attacks

 Help to plan the prevention of future attacks.

 The Incident Responder module consists of the following:

 Under these headings, you will find the following sections:

 Top Rules: the most triggered rules from the Playbook

 Recent Investigations: which have been recently performed

 Reported Emails: suspicious email ls reported by users via Phishing Reporter with analysis and results.